 Watches with voice capabilities won't last nearly as long when you use them as phones, but that's to be expected.
 The Apple Watch lasts about 18 hours of mixed use on a charge.

-Most smartwatches, including the Apple Watch and Samsung Gear Sport, use wireless charging, which is convenient: You don’t have to plug your device directly into a charger; instead, you lay it flat on a charging puck.
+Most smartwatches, including the Apple Watch and Samsung Galaxy Watch 4, use wireless charging, which is convenient: You don’t have to plug your device directly into a charger; instead, you lay it flat on a charging puck.

 With the exception of budget devices from no-name brands, most smartwatches will cost between $100 for older devices, all the way up to $1,600 for the Tag Heuer Connected.
 You'll find most smartwatches in the $200 to $500 range, depending on features and accessories.